 The scientific value of the trajectory recorded on the Baltimore kinescope is limited by its lack of timing data, which no doubt explains why the SAO did not include any data from it in its published tables of Sputnik observations.
 As discussed in Sections 6.1 and 7, even without accurate timing data, still or motion picture imagery of a trajectory relative background stars, shot from a precisely known location, provides a useful check of orbital elements determined from complete observations.
 In this way, the Baltimore kinescope is helping to improve modern knowledge of the orbit of Sputnik 1 rocket.

 Visual observers noted that the rocket body varied regularly in brightness - caused by its rotation about its transverse axis, commonly described as a tumble.
 Visual measurements of the period of variation appear to have been rare (the author has yet to find a well documented example).
 The variation is evident on still photos as a gradual change in the density of the recorded streak, but the period was too long to have been fully recorded during typical exposures.
-The Baltimore kinescope recorded three consecutive maxima - a possibly unique record of Sputnik 1 rocket's rotational dynamics at that time.
+The Baltimore kinescope recorded three consecutive maxima - creating a unique record of Sputnik 1 rocket's rotational dynamics at that time.
 The period of variation was about 49 s.
 Given rotational symmetry of order 2, the period of rotation was about 98 s (disregarding synodic effect).